lucasjellema/company-timeline/architecture.md

 - **`search-controller.js`**: Manages the Search tab in the side panel.
 Implements filtering by keyword, event type, and duration.
 Updates the renderer to highlight matching events.
 - **`map-manager.js`**: Dedicated controller for the Leaflet map instance, handling marker creation, synchronization with the time slider, and popup management (including **hover-to-view image previews** in popups).
 - **`gallery-manager.js`**: Manages the "Gallery" tab in the side panel.
 Filters events that have associated images and renders them in a responsive grid. synchronized with the time slider or active search results.
+- **`theme-manager.js`**: Handles the logic for toggling between light and dark themes.
+Manages the `[data-theme]` attribute on the root element and persists user preference via specific `localStorage` keys.

 ### 5. Utilities & Config (`utils.js`, `config.js`)
 - **Utils**: Contains robust Date parsing logic (ISO 8601, European formats) and tooltip management.